-Protest songs have historically accompanied any period with strong political disagreements.
 There were protest songs answering the question of whether all human beings should be treated like human beings or whether some could be treated as property.
-These protest songs, sung by slaves, such as “Sometimes I Feel Like a Motherless Child”, “Oh Freedom”, and “Go Down Moses”, became the backbone of gospel, blues, rock and roll, and hip-hop.
+These songs, sung by slaves, such as “Sometimes I Feel Like a Motherless Child”, “Oh Freedom”, and “Go Down Moses”, became the backbone of gospel, blues, rock and roll, and hip-hop.
 In other words, most of modern music.

 Before the minimum wage and maximum work week, there were protest songs about unions.
-The Lawrenceville Textile Strike of 1912 is sometimes called the “Bread and Roses” strike after a song called “Bread and Roses” that was chanted at the picket line.
+The Lawrenceville Textile Strike of 1912 is sometimes called the “Bread and Roses” strike after a tune called “Bread and Roses” that was chanted at the picket line.
 Political songs were written for and against Prohibition, as well as for and against women’s suffrage.
 As the country became connected first by radio and then by television, artists such as Woody Guthrie and Bob Dylan took their causes to millions of listeners.
 Songs about the Vietnam War and civil rights were Top 40 mainstays throughout the late ‘60s and early ‘70s in what was probably peak protest popularity.
 And many Americans had never even heard of hip-hop until 1988, when tensions between minorities and police officers were boiling over, and N.W.A unleashed “Fuck Tha Police”.
-The anger behind it was not, I think, very different than what the British and Colonists meant by throwing “Yankee Doodle” back and forth at each other.
 This is what a good protest song can do: demand change or promise revolution.
 It can capture people’s attention and focus the national conversation.

 Which is what makes our current musical moment somewhat odd.
 In the most highly charged political atmosphere since the 1970s, when nearly every week brings another tense speech or furious march from both the right and left, America’s most popular musicians are writing surprisingly few songs about it all.